tdmartin102/ajrdatabase/README.md

 * EOInterface compiles, but I have no idea what it's status is.
 * The EOModeler application code needs work, which is a shame as apparently a ton of work went into it.
-As of Jan 17th 2011 it compiles and runs.
-It is pre alpha at this point, but there is quite a bit that is working.
-It works fine for a single model but fails with multiple interelated models.
-I would love to get this working 100% again as anyone that wants to use this will need some sort of working EOModeler application.
+As of Nov 13th 2016 it compiles and runs.
+It is beta at this point, but there is quite a bit that is working.
+It seems to works fine, but there are many features which are stubbed out, but not implemented.
+  I would love to get this working 100% again as anyone that wants to use framework will need a working EOModeler application.
+  That said, as long as the database adaptors are fully implemented EOModeler works well enough to create the require models.
-  That said, the frameworks will work with any legacy EOModel file and most likely work with versions that are more current than 4.5.
+  EOModeler supports legacy EOModel files and most likely work with versions that are more current than 4.5.
 * Some optimization has been done here and there, but a lot more could be done.
 Because of the high level of abstraction that is going on, there are many issues with inefficiencies .
 These could be overcome somewhat by the use of caching and various other techniques.
-* To-many relationships now are snapshoted as they are supposed to be.
-Removing an object from a to-many EO relationship will result in that objects foriegn key being nulled or the object deleted as it should.
+* To-many relationships now are snapshotted as they are supposed to be.
+Removing an object from a to-many EO relationship will result in that objects foreign key being nulled or the object deleted as it should.
 Adding an object in a to-many does what it should even when there is no reverse relationships and all foreign key attributes are hidden.
-* As of 4/5/2013 This framework has been used in a production environment with extensive usage for over a year.
+* As of 4/5/2013 This framework has been used in a production environment with extensive daily usage by multiple staff members.
   So, at least for the simple case of using only a single editing context, it is working well with bug fixes as we go.
 This is using the Oracle adaptor.
+I also have one application that uses multiple Editing Contexts and it is also working just fine, so that has been tested fairly well also.

 Why?
 ----

-Because, for me at least, I had over 100 very database intensive applications that are were stuck in Tiger because they rely upon Apple EOF 4.5.
-I felt it would be great, if I could plug in a new framework that replaces EOF and they just need minor tweaks to get them working on the current Apple OS?
+Because, for me at least, I had over 100 very database intensive applications that were stuck in Tiger because they relied upon Apple EOF 4.5.
+I felt it would be great, if I could plug in a new framework that replaces EOF and they would just need minor tweaks to get them working on the current Apple OS.
 Further, EOF is rather amazing in many ways and I know of nothing available that even comes close to the functionality that it provides.
 I realize there probably are very few people like me that need an EOF replacement, but EOF is extremely